Alpha-AI-LTD/ISB-Body-language-and-EMO-Scoring/README.md

 An open-source evaluation tool for ISB students to self-assess their public speaking videos based on transparent and explainable metrics—body language, facial expression, voice modulation, and content quality.

-Built as a response to the **opaque and unmodifiable USpeak system**, this tool lets students **test, understand, and improve** their performance before final submissions.
+Built as a response to the **opaque and unmodifiable uSpeek system**, this tool lets students **test, understand, and improve** their performance before final submissions.

 ---

 ## 🔍 Why this exists

-At ISB (Indian School of Business, https://www.isb.edu/en.html), students are asked to upload videos on the USpeak platform for scoring.
+At ISB (Indian School of Business, https://www.isb.edu/en.html), students are asked to upload videos on the uSpeek platform for scoring.
 Unfortunately, the system is closed, opaque, and lacks real-time feedback—making it hard for students to iterate and improve.
 This tool provides a **transparent, replicable, and research-driven** alternative.

 By making this open-source, we aim to: